wdecoster/nanofilt/README.md

 pip install nanofilt
 ```

-Written for Python 3, might also work for python2.7 (untested).
+NanoFilt is written for Python 3, might also work for python2.7 (untested).

 ### USAGE:
 ```